 If you are meeting with a group that uses Microsoft Teams, simply click the "Meet Now" button in a team chat, or schedule a future Teams meeting.

-Zoom is integrated with Canvas, and may be the easiest solution for meeting with people who are outside of Western.
+Zoom is integrated with Canvas, and may be the easiest solution for meetings that involve students in a particular Canvas course.

 Is cloud storage safe and secure?